-(i) It is necessary to identify and groom progressive farmers to act as focal points at village level.
+It is necessary to identify and groom progressive farmers to act as focal points at village level.
 A progressive farmer identified as Farmer Friend (FF) will be placed @ one FF per two census inhabited villages.
-The FF will help in activating the much-needed villagebased, bottom-up planning process and serve as vital link, between extension system and farmers at village level.
+The FF will help in activating the much-needed village-based, bottom-up planning process and serve as vital link, between extension system and farmers at village level.
 Farmer Friend will lead by example and is expected to have up-graded skills and would be available in the village to advise on agriculture and allied activities.
-The FF will be identified by Block Technology Manager on a resolution of Gram Panchayat which will, in turn, consult CIGs/ FIGs working in Panchayat area.
-It will be ensured, that Farmer Friend, so identified, is a progressive farmer, with requisite educational qualification (Senior Secondary/ High School) & experience.
-In case of nonavailability of progressive farmers with requisite qualifications, at some places, a progressive farmer, with required oral and written communication skills, may be considered.
+The Farmer Friend will be engaged by BTM on a resolution of Gram Panchayat (GP), which will, in turn, consult FIGs working in the Panchayat area.

-(ii) It is proposed to provide, Farmer Friends, with special opportunity, for upgradation of their skills through trainings, study tours and visits to SAUs/ other institutes, by utilizing support available under ATMA.
-Government of India will provide ₹ 2000 per Farmer Friend, under the Scheme, which will be supplemented equally by State Govt.
-This total amount of ₹ 4000/ - per Farmer Friend per year will be used to meet contingency expenditure which FF incurs for discharge of his duties, as Farmer Friend, including incidental expenses incurred on acquisition of knowledge.
-Payment of this amount of ₹ 4,000/- will be made based on Utilization Certification by Farmer Friend and counter signed by BTM.
+(i) FFs will not be paid any cash-compensation but it is proposed to provide them with a special opportunity for up-gradation of skills through trainings, study tours and visits to SAUs / other institutes.
+An amount of Rs.2000 per Farmer Friend per year is proposed for this purpose which will be supplemented equally, by State Governments.
+Hence, a total sum of Rs.
+4,000 per Farmer Friend per year will be used to meet contingency expenditure which he incurs towards discharge of his duties as a Farmer Friend.

-- (iii) Since male farmers are involved in varied agricultural activities which may require their frequent movements outside the village, more women farmers may be involved as 'Farmer Friends'.
-Women Farmer Friends will also be helpful in reaching out to women farmers / farm women. - (iv) The States may decide on a higher fixed amount of more than ₹ 4,000/- per annum for Farmer Friend, after taking into considerations, such as likely contingency/ incidental expenditure or any other such factors.
-However, contribution of the Government of India shall not exceed ₹ 2000/- per Farmer Friend per year.
+(ii) Since male farmers are involved in varied agricultural activities which may require their frequent movements outside the village, more women farmers may be involved as 'Farmer Friends'.
+Women Farmer Friends will also be helpful in reaching out to women farmers / farm women.